Bunching Onions are more feeble in taste than bulb onions, and you can use them in salads or mix them with vegetables.

 Germination may initiate around 1-2 weeks on warm, well-draining soil saturated with moisture.

-It may take 2-4 months to see harvestable onion clumps in your garden.
+But, it may take 2-4 months to see well-yielding onion clumps in your garden.

-However, to encourage onion growth, you can cut their foliage after they reach about 30 centimeters, and they will retain new foliage in 1-3 weeks.
+To encourage regrowth, cut their leaves once they reach about 30 centimeters, and they will retain new foliage within 1-3 weeks.

 You can grow as many onion clumps as possible, but the containers must be spacious enough for the roots to roam freely under the soil.